Chrysthy/Portfolio/README.md

 ## 🛠 Technologies

 - HTML e CSS
-- JavaScript
 - Git e GitHub
-- Figma

 ## ✨ Features

-- Add links to your social media, websites, and other online resources;
+- Presentation of myself;
 - Responsive and easy-to-use interface;
-- Light and dark modes with automatic switching;
-- Simple and quick customization;
+- Simple and quick customization.

 ## 💻 Project

-- The Online Business Card is a link aggregator used as an online business card.
-It allows you to centralize various important links in a single page, making it easier to share your information and contacts.
+- The portfolio is a presentation of myself and my work as a developer.

 ## 📜 License

 * This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)

 <br>